DavidBSauer/OGT_prediction/README.md

 These scripts depend upon the programs: Python3, tRNAscan-SE, Bedtools, Barrnap, and Prodigal.
 These have their own dependencies also.
 And uses the python packages: numpy, scipy, matplotlib, biopython, bcbio-gff, tqdm, sklearn, matplotlib, and matplotlib-venn.

-To install everything in Ubuntu (or other system that use the apt package manager) use the pre-made bash script.
+To install everything in Ubuntu (or other system that use the apt package manager), go into the downloaded directory and use the pre-made bash script.
 ```
 ./Ubuntu_setup.bash
 ```